sunchipsster1/ConSpec/3DOrangeTree/README.md

 ## Information
 This code is built on top of the basic PPO code taken from the repository: https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail

-The 3D environments were built in SilicoLabs Experimenter software (https://www.silicolabs.ca/), which is based on Unity.
+The 3D environments were built in SilicoLabs Experimenter software (https://www.silicolabs.ca/), which is based on the Unity framework.

 ## Installation